Fulbright Visiting Scholar Program

 One Semester to Two Semesters

-Fulbright Visiting Scholar awards are primarily research or lecturing grants offered to experienced Central Asian professionals, university faculty members, and researchers at think-tanks and relevant governmental and non-governmental organizations (with ten years or more professional experience) to pursue research and possibly to lecture.
+Fulbright Visiting Scholar awards are primarily research or lecturing grants offered to experienced faculty members and researchers from the Kyrgyz Republic serving at universities, think-tanks, and relevant governmental and non-governmental organizations to pursue research and possibly to lecture.
+The program covers international airfare to and from the United States, health insurance, access to professional and cultural enrichment opportunities, and a living stipend.

+Applicants may apply for one or two semesters.
 Applicants requesting support for a full academic year (two semesters) must provide a timeline of teaching and/or research activities.
 Final grant dates will align with the host institution’s academic calendar, if applicable.
+Applicants in the field of law are limited to a maximum of one semester.

 - Lecturers are educators at the Ph.D. or equivalent level or experienced professionals who will engage in full-time lecturing (teaching or consultation) at the college or university level in the United States.